D00mch/working-script/README.md

 brew install java
 ```

-If you have Docker installed, you can use it for the tasks in this tutorial.
+If you have Docker installed, you can use it.
 If not, you can simulate the work using the `Thread/sleep` function.

 Next, we will create a project template using the following command: